 Gil, Hal, and the Sherrif dejectedly listen to the crowd cheer in the aftermath.
 The sheriff holds back from saying “I told you so” but tells Gil to never forget the sound of the mob.
 Gil epically vows that he’ll do him one better: he’ll never let the people forget the sound of that night.
 Hal leaves to print tomorrow’s newspaper, just another day in the journalist business.
 The camera glides out the window showing us Gil walking off with his wife as a voice-over of Dr. Simone wraps up the film before it fades to black.
 “Violence is a disease caused by moral and social breakdown.
 That is the real problem.
 And it must be solved by reason, not by emotion with understanding not hate.”

 Overall the film tackles some interesting material although it is guilty of becoming preachy in parts.
 The whole character of Dr. Simone has no relevance to the plot and is just an excuse to spoonfeed moral philosophy straight to the audience.
 Gil doesn’t need a scientist to lecture him on his moral responsibilities as a journalist.
-His change of heart occurs when he interacts with Mrs. Tyler and learns what type of person Howard is and what his yellow journalism has condemned an everyday man who made a complete of bad mistakes.
+His change of heart occurs when he interacts with Mrs. Tyler and learns what type of person Howard is learning in the process that his yellow journalism condemned a good, everyday man who made a string of terrible mistakes.

 Lloyd Bridge’s winning smile